📞 Call 77CARCRASH, Free Consultation

 • Motorcycle insurance

 Utah is a no-fault insurance state for most traffic accidents, but motorcycle insurance policies do not have to include no-fault coverage.
 This makes a personal injury claim easier in some ways, as injured motorcyclists don’t have to work around the no-fault system to file a lawsuit.
-On the other hand, injured cyclists must prove someone else caused the crash before they can recover compensation through a personal injury claim.
+On the other hand, injured motorcyclists must prove someone else caused the crash before they can recover compensation through a personal injury claim.

 • Helmets